-- The duPont Hospital for Children Social Work team provides professional support, intervention and referral for patients and families in a variety of situations including children who are newly diagnosed with a serious health condition (autism, cancer, cystic fibrosis, cerebral palsy, sickle cell, transplant, etc.) or living with these conditions on a chronic basis, children with an acute mental health crisis (suicidal, aggressive behavior, substance abuse, overdose), and children suffering from trauma/critical injury or children and families facing death. - The Department of Child Life Creative Arts Therapy & School Programs help patients and their families cope with medical experiences.
-Our team of certified Child Life specialists promotes the use of play, preparation, education and self-expression activities as a way to normalize the hospital experience. - Primary care providers are screening adolescents ages 12+ for depression at all well visits.
-Patients with a positive screen who are referred to psychology services are placed on a registry and receive follow-up from a care coordinator to ensure access to services. - Behavioral health services in primary care settings in Pennsylvania and Delaware are expanding.
-The model, in which a psychologist is embedded in the primary care clinic, is termed "integrated care." - Also expanding are behavioral health services in Delaware that focus on evidence-based care for children and adolescents with trauma, depression, anxiety and ADHD, as well as other issues. - A Center for Autism is being developed, which will provide families with quick access to evaluation and treatment services.
+- An embedded social work team at the Nemours A.I. duPont Hospital for Children to provide professional support, intervention and referral for patients and families in a variety of situations, including children who are newly diagnosed with a serious health condition (autism, cancer, CF, CP, sickle cell, transplant, etc.) or living with these conditions on a chronic basis; children with an acute mental health crisis (suicidal, aggressive behavior, substance abuse, overdose); children suffering from trauma/critical injury; and children and families facing death. - The Department of Child Life creative arts therapy and school programs to help patients and their families cope with medical experiences.
+Our team of certified Child Life specialists promotes the use of play, preparation, education and self-expression activities as a way to normalize the hospital experience. - Adolescent (ages 12+) depression screening at all well-visits.
+Patients with a positive screen who are referred to psychology services are placed on a registry and receive follow-up from a care coordinator to ensure access to services. - Behavioral health services in primary care settings in Pennsylvania and Delaware.
+This model, in which a psychologist is embedded in the primary care clinic, is termed "integrated care." - Psychologists with a specialty in trauma on the Behavioral Health team.
+Four trauma-focused psychologists have joined Nemours since 2018. - Expansion of behavioral health services in Delaware, focusing on provision of evidence-based care for children and adolescents with trauma, depression, anxiety and ADHD as well as other issues. - The Swank Autism Center, a dedicated space for behavioral and developmental health services.
+Designed in partnership with families, the center houses clinical specialists and features special therapy areas for eating and toileting, a family resources room, a variety of sensory-friendly waiting areas, observation galleries, a conference room for community collaborations, and an education suite for residents and fellows training in these specialities. - Integrated trauma approaches into forensic work with victims of child abuse and violence seen in the Emergency Department. - Under the Healthy Tomorrows grant, the Nemours Value-Based Services Organization will educate 20 primary care practices (Nemours and community-based providers) across the Delaware Valley to become trauma-informed medical homes, address mental health in adult caregivers, and establish connections with community-based resource providers.
+The training for primary care sites has been developed/piloted and implementation is slated for later this year. - The development and pilot of an employee-based trauma-informed de-escalation principles training across Nemours Delaware Valley.
+Plans are underway to expand implementation of the staff training more broadly in 2020. - Expansion of the HealthySteps Program to Southern Delaware.
+The evidence-based program is a team-based pediatric primary care model that promotes health, well-being and school readiness of babies and toddlers ages 0-3, with an emphasis on families living in low-income communities.
+Our goal is to increase awareness of and access to critical early intervention and/or mental health services to improve youth development and resiliency.
+Nemours currently offers the HealthySteps program at the Jessup Street practice in New Castle County.
+Expansion efforts will increase access to patients/families seen at the Seaford practice in Sussex County.